 This will be painless.
 I promise.
 Since most people don't use everything in their closet, before finding homes for those random clothing, Let's first clean out stuff you don't want or use.
 The items to keep are:

-, an organizer who created "The KonMari Method" in Japan.
+I have read The Life-Changing Magic Of Tidying Up by Marie Kondo, an organizer who created "The KonMari Method" in Japan.
 Her book was an N.Y.
 Times bestseller.
 It's an easy read if you are looking for some purging inspiration.

 Place all the items in a pile on the floor.

 Marie and I recommend taking all the clothing from the entire house and bringing it to one place.
 Place all the items in a pile on the floor.
 Sounds scary, right?
 It helps you see how much you have and enables you to answer the question, "Do I need all of it?"
-Because when you honestly examine all the clothes and shoes, you will realize you don't wear them all.
+Because when you honestly examine all the clothes and shoes (Affiliate Link), you will realize you don't wear them all.
 It happens every time I work with a client.

 Go through and decide on each item.